otagobioinformaticsspringschool/snakemake_workshop/README.md

 This workshop has been modified for delivery at the Otago Bioinformatics Spring School

+The oirignal material can be found below

-# Original: Online workflow code-along: Introduction to Snakemake
+# Online workflow code-along: Introduction to Snakemake

 Workshop material : https://nesi.github.io/snakemake_workshop/